February 15, 2012

 Increasingly doctors and therapist recommend yoga as a healing therapy for a number of mental and physical conditions.
 Yoga now replaces the aerobics from the 80′s and the 90′s.
 There are not much yoga studious in Dubai yet, but demand is on the rise.
 For example, the number of participants and yoga classes offered by Emaar health clubs during the last year had tripled.

-As the industry is very much likely to expand, there is ample room for new products and various types of yoga studious.
-One promising niche opportunity: yoga classes and apparel form men.
+As the industry is very much likely to expand, there is ample room for new products and various types of yoga studios.
+One promising niche opportunity: yoga apparel for men.